Pro-Clinton Think Tank Hit With Sexual Harassment Allegations

 — Alex Kotch (@alexkotch) April 24, 2018

-In a statement to Splinter News, CAP maintained that within hours of learning of the woman’s complaint involving allegedly sexually explicit text messages, the manager was escorted out of building and never returned.
+In a statement to Splinter News, CAP maintained that within hours of learning of the woman’s complaint involving allegedly sexually explicit text messages, the manager was escorted out of the building and never returned.

 BuzzFeed indicated the manager was also suspended with pay for three days as he was leaving the organization for a job on the west coast.
 BuzzFeed got in contact with the former CAP manager who apologized for mistakes that he made while he worked in D.C.